 Do you feel like you missed out on the talent jackpot?
-Whether you answer yes or no, you’re looking at it all wrong.
-What you accomplish in life depends less on your talent and more on your passion and perseverance.
+Whether you answer yes or no—you’re looking at it wrong.
+What you accomplish in life depends less on your talent and more on “grit.”

 In her New York Times bestseller Grit: The Power of Passion and Perseverance, Angela Duckworth’s research shows that the best indicator for success is not talent or intelligence, it’s grit.
 Grit is composed of two parts—passion and perseverance.
 Think of the two as “push and pull factors”: passion pushes you to engage in something; perseverance pulls you through the tough times.

 Unfortunately, an obsession with talent often distracts you from your potential.
 Talent is seen as a mysterious quality, something bestowed by the gods.
 You have it or you don’t.
 But there’s a danger in saying someone else is more talented than you.
 It lets you off the hook.
 You accept the status quo, stop trying, and call it quits.
 The trying is what Duckworth calls grit.
 Grit is not mysterious at all.
 It’s practical persistence available to anyone.
 And it’s the surest way to success.

 1. An Overarching Vision

 Grit is fueled by having a “calling.”
 An overarching vision—the purpose behind everything that you do.
 People who describe their work as a calling, rather than a “job” or “career” do better work, are more productive, and have fewer sick days.
 And, you can cultivate your calling through what Duckworth calls an “other-oriented purpose.”

 Think about how your work connects to other people, to your family, to society, and not just an expression of your personal values.
 This is especially helpful on the tough days when you’re struggling with passion and perseverance.
 Even the most mundane “jobs” can become meaningful when injected with purpose.